mobileaviation/flutter_mapping_lib/mapping_library/README.md

 # Basic Mapping engine for Flutter
 This library supplies a basic implementation of a tiled mapping engine for flutter.
 There is a basic openstreetmap widget available which can be set on a specific geographic location.
 Basic gestures are implemented to pan and zoom this map.
+More advanced options are available for adding markers and vector based object like lines, polylines, circles and polygons.
+Also a basic Marker implementation is available.

-More advanced options are available for adding markers and vector based object like lines and circles.
+This library actually consists of two project, mapping_library and mapping_library_extentions.
+For use on a IOS or Android device these both needs to be added to the dependencies.
+The mapping_library_extentions library adds extra IOS and Android specific code.
+When using Flutter-web only add the mapping_library to the dependencies (not tested yet!).

-- Version: 0.0.1
+- Version: 0.0.3

 ***Disclaimer**: This version is far from finished.
 Most of the options just supply very basic functionality which might still holds many bugs.